shtoystack/docker-guacamole/README.md

 **2022-01-31** - s6 overlay 3.0.0.2 has been released, that corrects a bug in the management of environment variables.
 Images 1.4.0, 1.4.0-s6_v3 and latest have been updated to this version, as well as updated to Tomcat 9.0.58.

-**2022-01-29** - I noticed a typo in the Dockerfile that introduced a bug with Postgres JDBC Driver.
+**2022-01-29** - I noticed a typo in the Dockerfile that introduced a bug with PostgreSQL JDBC Driver.
 Fixed in all tags.
 Issue #2

 **2022-01-27** - updated to s6 overlay 3.0 and tomcat 9.0.58